HussnainQuresshi/use-context-hook/README.md

+# use-context-selector-v2

-# use-context-selector-v2: Solving Rerender Issues
+Solving Rerender Issues

+## Introduction

 This custom hook aims to address a common problem encountered when using React context.
 By default, when a component consumes context using `useContext`, any changes to the context will cause the component to rerender.
 This behavior can lead to unnecessary rerenders, especially when the component only relies on a single state variable or a specific function from the context.